WHAT ARE AGILE TOOLS?

 Software development has improved dramatically over the past 20 years, and much of that can be attributed to new methodologies and new software applications.

 Applications like Microsoft’s Azure DevOps and Atlassian’s Jira aid software development teams in breaking up work into small and clear chunks of work.
 When combined with software methodologies like Agile and Scrum, they become powerful vehicles that companies rely upon to build products for themselves or their customers.

 There are many other tools available like VersionOne, PivotalTracker, Wrike, Monday.com, Clarizen, and Smart Sheets that provide similar solutions, although the market has really driven these 2 applications based upon their features and integration capabilities.

-Microsoft Azure DevOps provides developer services to support teams to plan work, collaborate on code development, and build and deploy applications.
+Microsoft Azure DevOps provides soup-to-nuts developer services to support teams to plan work, collaborate on code development, and build, test, and deploy applications.
 Developers can work in the cloud using Azure DevOps Services or on-premises using Azure DevOps Server, formerly named Visual Studio Team Foundation Server (TFS).

 MICROSOFT AZURE DEVOPS FEATURES

 Azure DevOps provides an integrated set of features that you can access through your web browser or IDE client.
 You can acquire one or more of the following services based on your business needs: